MaddieHwray/JekyllSite/site/contact.md

   - input_type: checkbox
     name: consent
     label: >-
-      I understand that this form is storing my submitted information so I can be contacted.
+      I understand that this form is storing submitted info so I can be contacted.
 submit_label: Send Message
 seo:
   title: Get in Touch